Chlamydia treatment

 -

-- pain when passing urine (peeing)
+- pain or burning when passing urine (peeing)

-- discharge from your vagina or rectum (bottom)
+- unusual discharge from your vagina

-- abdominal (tummy) or pelvic pain
+- stomach or pelvic pain

 - bleeding after sex